mikaelho/tinysync/README.md

 YAML, while very nice for human-readable files, can also be relatively slow.
 You can also save in JSON, non-safe YAML, pickle and shelve formats - see instructions and the fine print in the section [Persistence options].

+### Sync to DBM

+If your data structure goes larger, performance suffers if I always serialize the whole structure to file.
+DBM-based option assumes that the root of the structure is a dict, and only saves the branch (key) that was changed.

+In terms of the tinysync API, using DBM-based persistence is not much different from other options:

+    >>> large = {
+    ...   'one branch': 'lots of data',
+    ...   'other branch': 'even more data'
+    ... }
+    >>> large = track(large, 'example-dbm', persist=JsonDBM)
+    >>> large['one branch'] = 'changed data'

 ### Sync UI

 You can use the tracked data structure as the model in the Model-View-Controller pattern, by giving `track` a callback function that is called and updates the user-visible UI View every time the data is changed.